-$$p{i,j}(k+1) = p{i,j}(k) + v{i,j}(k+1), \quad k = \{1, \dots, D\}.$$ (2)
+$$p{i,i}(k+1) = p{i,i}(k) + v{i,i}(k+1), \quad k = \{1, \dots, D\}.$$ (2)

 Additional details on SPSO2006 are available in Clerc (2006) and Cooren et al. (2009).
-The source code is available for download at Paricle Swarm Central (2006).
+The source code is available for download at Particle Swarm Central (2006).

-129 3.
-ABAGUS algorithm
+3. ABAGUS algorithm

 Concepts from agent-based modeling have found significant utility in global optimization.
 The following discusses the first, to our knowledge, utilization of agent-based modeling to perform global UA.
-A flow diagram of the ABAGUS algorithm is provided in Figure 1 and discussed below.
+A flow diagram of the ABAGUS algorithm is provided in Fig. 1 and discussed below.

-As ABAGUS has been developed by modifying SPSO2006, its search algorithm is nearly identical to SPSO2006's; except that the parameter space discretization is enforced on the particle movements.
-This is accomplished by moving proposed particle locations (defined by equations (1) and (2) to the nearest node of the discretization.
-The parameter space 137 discretization is based on user-provided parameter-specific resolution (each parameter can 138 be assigned a distinct resolution).
-The resolution of the analysis can therefore be controlled 139 by the user depending on computational constraints and/or desired level of detail.
-ABAGUS 140 runs can also be nested, using the samples from previous coarser runs as starting points for 141 finer resolution runs.
-The discretization of the parameter space does not hinder the UA 142 as the strategy is to identify regions of the parameter space producing indistinguishably 143 consistent simulations with observations, and is not an optimization strategy intended to 144 identify a single optimal solution.
-145 where Φ{inv} is the value of the inverted performance metric. Φ{inv} is provided to particles on 149 subsequent visits to the location without recomputing the model run.
-The value of ε can be 150 defined based on theoretical (e.g. confidence levels under certain assumptions (Vecchia and 151 Cooley, 1987; Cooley, 1993)) or problem-specific considerations (e.g. "limits of acceptability" 152 (Liu et al., 2009)).
-The potentially large number of locations that must be collected are 153 managed by a KD-tree, allowing the collected locations to be efficiently searched in a binary 154 fashion in a K-dimensional space, where K can be any positive integer (Tsiombikas, 2009).
-155 The value of Φ{inv} associated with the acceptable location is stored to provide to particles on 156 future visits.
-In the case of ABAGUS, K equals the dimension of the parameter space (D).
-A 157 nearest neighbor search of the KD-tree is utilized to identify if a location has been collected 158 previously (Tsiombikas, 2009).
-If the location has been collected, Φ{inv} is provided; if not, a 159 forward model run is executed to compute Φ for the location.
-The details of this process are illustrated in Figure 1.
-As a result, revisiting collected locations has a relatively insignificant cost to the algorithm, particularly in cases involving long model execution times.
+As ABAGUS has been developed by modifying SPSO2006, its search algorithm is nearly identical to SPSO2006's; except that parameter space discretization is enforced on the particle movements.
+This is accomplished by moving proposed particle locations (defined by Eqs.
+(1) and (2)) to the nearest node of the discretization.
+The parameter space discretization is based on user-provided parameter-specific resolution (each parameter can be assigned a distinct resolution).
+The resolution of the analysis can therefore be controlled by the user, depending on computational constraints and/or the desired level of detail.
+ABAGUS runs can also be nested, using the samples from previous coarser runs as starting points for finer runs.
+The discretization of the parameter space does not hinder the UA, as the strategy is to identify regions of the parameter space producing simulations indistinguishably consistent with observations, and is not an optimization strategy intended to identify a single optimal solution.

+ABAGUS collects parameter sets (locations within the discretized space) with a performance metric $\Phi$ below a defined threshold $\varepsilon$ , and inverts the value of the performance metric as where $\Phi{inv}$ is the value of the inverted performance metric. $\Phi{inv}$ is provided to particles on subsequent visits to the location without recomputation of the model run.
+The value of $\varepsilon$ can be defined